Unit: Insect Biochemistry and Molecular Biology

 Characterization of the serpin-27A homologue in A. gambiae (Isabelle Rosinski-Chupin, Sylvie Perrot and P. Brey)

 Melanotic encapsulation of Plasmodium in some refractory strains of Anopheles results in a block to parasite transmission.
 For this reason, we are interested in the regulation of the melanization cascade in A. gambiae, especially in the regulation of phenoloxidase activity, where phenoloxidase is the key enzyme in the melanization response.
-In Drosophila, the proteolytic cascade leading to phenoloxidase activation might be controled by a serine protease inhibitor, the Serpin-27A, also involved in the regulation of immune responses and in development.
-We have identified in Anopheles sequence databases three homologues of the Drosophila Serpin 27A and are currently studying the differential properties of these serpins.
+In Drosophila, the proteolytic cascade leading to phenoloxidase activation might be controlled by a serine protease inhibitor, the Serpin-27A, also involved in the regulation of immune responses and in development.
+Three genes homologous to the Serpin-27A gene have been cloned in A. gambiae.
+The differential properties of the three serpins, in particular their potential role in the melanization response, are currently investigated, both in vitro and in vivo.